extrablind/oclock-memory-game/README.md

 # Start symfony server
 symfony serve --port=2140 --no-tls

-# OR if symfony app is not installed, start build in php server with document-root in ./public dir. (not suitable for production)
+# OR if symfony command is not installed, start build-in PHP server with document-root in ./public dir. (not suitable for production)
 php -S localhost:2140 -t ./public/

 # OPTONNAL (when needed) reset the score and time : truncate table that save scores